CollinErickson/IGP/cran-comments.md

 ## R CMD check results

-local Windows:
+local Windows 11 R 4.2.2 (12/29/22):

     0 errors | 0 warnings | 0 notes

-R-hub only has one NOTE for all three:

-    * checking CRAN incoming feasibility ...
-NOTE
-    Maintainer: ‘Collin Erickson <collinberickson@gmail.com>’

-    New submission

-    Package was archived on CRAN

-    CRAN repository db overrides:
-      X-CRAN-Comment: Archived on 2021-01-28 as requires archived package 'PythonInR'.
+R-hub Ubuntu 20.04 and R-hub Fedora Linux (12/29/22) have notes for a slow example, being archived from CRAN, and potentially misspelled words that are fine.
+None of these are problems.

+R-hub Windows Server (12/29/22) has OK.

 Winbuilder (win_devel and win_release both) just has 1 NOTE.

-    * package encoding: UTF-8
     * checking CRAN incoming feasibility ...
-NOTE
+[9s] NOTE
     Maintainer: 'Collin Erickson <collinberickson@gmail.com>'

     New submission

     Package was archived on CRAN

+    Possibly misspelled words in DESCRIPTION:
+      al (15:30)
+      et (15:27)

     CRAN repository db overrides:
-      X-CRAN-Comment: Archived on 2021-01-28 as requires archived package 'PythonInR'.
+      X-CRAN-Comment: Archived on 2022-10-03 as check issues were not corrected despite reminders.

 ## Reverse dependencies